mborik/GPMD85Emulator/README.md

 > Notice that GPMD85Emulator is not aimed to build and run on Windows,
 > because there is our much better and feature-rich PMD 85 Emulator
-> specifically for this platform: https://pmd85.borik.net/wiki/Emulator
+> specifically for this platform (https://pmd85.borik.net/wiki/Emulator)

 ## AUTHORS:
 - **mborik** _[Martin Bórik]_